GsNrio/holbertonschool-shell/permissions/README.md

 This current push prints all the groups the current user is part of.
-This current push changes the owner of the file "hello" to the user "betty" This current push creates an empty file called "hello"
+This current push changes the owner of the file "hello" to the user "betty" This current push creates an empty file called "hello" This current push adds execute permission to the owner of the file  hello.